CryptoOnion/doc/faq.md

 Another peer can no longer access this value.

 Considering a control interface with a switch.
 We want to know which peer last changed this value.
-Therefore, we use a tuple containing the current value and peer instance who requested the change.
+Therefore, we use a tuple containing the current value and peer instance (here: an administrator) who requested the change.
 In this example we use optional for representing a non-peer change (e.g. physical access) or for its initial value.
 ```scala
 val setting: Local[Signal[(Option[Remote[AdminClient]], Boolean)]] on Server = placed { ... }
 ```